 Consideration No. 2: Experience, productivity and cost management for IT

-Microsoft Surface devices are designed to simplify and reduce the cost of management at every stage of the device lifecycle (View the Webinar: “Drive your workplace transformation strategy with Microsoft Surface”).
+Microsoft Surface devices are designed to simplify and reduce the cost of management at every stage of the device lifecycle (View the eBook: “Three ways you can modernize device IT and improve productivity”).
 Windows Autopilot simplifies the way devices get deployed, reset and repurposed, with an experience that is zero touch for IT—which can be critical in remote work scenarios.

 Even before the device has been deployed, it can be enrolled into Azure Active Directory to create device profiles so all proper settings and applications are available the first time users install the device.
 During the installation, Microsoft Surface contains sophisticated, mature hardware and firmware designed for comprehensive management.
 Administrators can control hardware settings without having to touch the machine.

 Other important management features include purpose-built tools for diagnostics and tuning that can automatically fix issues, assist with troubleshooting and optimize functionality from brightness control to battery usage.
 Management is extended to end of life, whether the device is retired, redeployed or stolen.